|Home||Queens||Honey Production||Employment||Contact Us||Research & Publications||Tours||Items For Sale||Links||FAQs|

 So, read the information here, read other information elsewhere, but remember to always read your bees and act appropriately.
 They have their own personality and may not have read the same information that you have.

 Start small and get your feet wet first.
-Take the Beginner Beekeeping Course and or go visit a beekeeper who is willing to host you.
+Take the Beginner Beekeeping Course and/or go visit a beekeeper who is willing to host you.
 See if you REALLY want to do it.
 Think about how much money and time you want to invest.
-Read a lot of local beekeeping information and talk to local beekeepers.
+Read a lot of local beekeeping information (Beekeeping for Beginners: Photo Guide, Beekeeping for Beginners: Planning Guide) and talk to local beekeepers.
 It is not the same keeping bees in Saskatchewan as in the United States or other parts of Canada.
 For example, some articles I have seen circulated recommend that you not take honey from a hive the first year.
 To follow that advice in Saskatchewan would mean that you would potentially kill your hive because it would swarm, perhaps multiple times.
 A good rule of thumb is to look to similar climates where you would get gardening advice for Saskatchewan as a source of beekeeping advice.
 If you think you still want to become a beekeeper, start with one or two hives.
 Two hives gives you the ability to steal from the good one to fix the other if something goes wrong.
 Buy new standard equipment or make sure the equipment has been used recently and has been inspected by the official bee inspector in your area.
 Ask to see the certificate of inspection that they are required to get before they sell the equipment.
 I've known hobby beekeepers that have bought equipment from a local beekeeper that was retiring or getting out.
 Often, they received AFB (American Foul Brood) at no extra cost.
 You don't want the experience to end badly before it even starts.
 Standard equipment is easy to get and resell as opposed to special equipment.
 Pay attention to your bees.
 Neither your neighbours nor your local beekeepers will appreciate it if your hives start swarming or spreading diseases because you weren't paying attention.
 As you learn what to do, grow gradually.
+Look at the powerpoint presentation that we did to share our lessons learned.
 Have fun!
 Bees are addicting and fascinating.
 Beware that you might get hooked!

 A nuc (short